Catherine of Aragon: Faith

-Catherine was a member of the Third Order of Saint Francis and she was punctilious in her religious obligations in the Order, integrating without demur her necessary duties as queen with her personal piety.
+Catherine was a member of the Third Order of Saint Francis and she was punctilious in her religious obligations in the order, integrating without demur her necessary duties as queen with her personal piety.
 After the annulment, she was quoted "I would rather be a poor beggar's wife and be sure of heaven, than queen of all the world and stand in doubt thereof by reason of my own consent."

-The outward celebration of saints and holy relics formed no major part of her personal devotions, which she rather expressed in the Mass, prayer, confession and penance.
-Privately, however, she was aware of what she identified as the shortcomings of the papacy and church officialdom.
-Her doubts about church improprieties certainly did not extend so far as to support the allegations of corruption made public by Martin Luther in Wittenberg in 1517, which were soon to have such far-reaching consequences in initiating the Protestant Reformation.
+The outward celebration of saints and holy relics formed no major part of her personal devotions, which she rather expressed in the Mass, prayer, Confession and penance.
+She also privately lamented the weakness of Pope Clement VII and the corruption of Catholic Church officials.

-In 1523 Alfonso de Villa Sancta, a learned friar of the Observant (reform) branch of the Friars Minor and friend of the King's old advisor Erasmus, dedicated to the queen his book De Liberio Arbitrio adversus Melanchthonem.
-The book denounced Philip Melanchthon, a supporter of Luther.
-Acting as her confessor, he was able to nominate her for the title of "Defender of the Faith" for denying Luther's arguments.

 Appearance

 In her youth, Catherine was described as "the most beautiful creature in the world" and that there was "nothing lacking in her that the most beautiful girl should have".
 Thomas More and Lord Herbert would reflect later in her lifetime that in regard to her appearance "there were few women who could compete with the Queen [Catherine] in her prime."